Our Team

 Bio

-Sara DeMartino joined the Institute for Learning at the University of Pittsburgh in July of 2011 as a member of the Partnership for Assessment of Readiness for College and Career (PARCC) assessment prototype team.
+Sara DeMartino joined the IFL at the University of Pittsburgh in July of 2011 as a member of the Partnership for Assessment of Readiness for College and Career (PARCC) assessment prototype team.
 As a fellow, she works with educators in various school districts on research, curriculum development, and professional development.
-She is currently the lead designer of professional development experience for the Network for School Improvement grant team, collaborating with educators in Dallas ISD to increase the numberof students of color, low-income students, special education students, and English learners who are college and career ready by the end of 9th grade using improvement science methods.
+She is currently the lead designer of professional development experience for the Network for School Improvement grant team, collaborating with educators in Dallas ISD to increase the number of students of color, low-income students, special education students, and English learners who are college and career ready by the end of 9th grade using improvement science methods.

 mac495@pitt.edu